 Perhaps no disease better encapsulates this mouth/body connection than the relationship between gum disease and diabetes.

 Gum disease ranks as the most common oral health problem for patients living with diabetes, affecting nearly 22 percent.
 The older patients with diabetes become, the more difficult it is for them to control their blood sugar.
-In fact, all patients with diabetes have a higher risk for gum disease due to poor blood sugar control.
-When infection sets in to the gums, it then becomes harder for patients to control their blood sugar levels.
+In fact, all patients with diabetes have a higher risk of gum disease due to poor blood sugar control.
+When infection sets into the gums, it then becomes harder for patients to control their blood sugar levels.
 This in turn makes diabetes more difficult to control because patients become more susceptible to infections and are less capable of fighting off the bacteria that causes gum disease.

-This type of circular impact one disease has on the other, uncontrolled blood sugar increases the risk for gum disease; gum disease increasing the risk for uncontrolled blood sugar, perfectly illustrates the cause and effect relationship our oral health and overall health.
+This type of circular impact one disease has on the other, uncontrolled blood sugar increases the risk for gum disease; gum disease increasing the risk for uncontrolled blood sugar perfectly illustrates the cause and effect relationship our oral health and overall health.

 Highlands Ranch Family Dental Care Matters

-Protecting your oral health, and by extension your overall health, requires making the health of your teeth and gums a top priority.
+Protecting your oral health, and by extension, your overall health requires making the health of your teeth and gums a top priority.

-In addition to brushing twice a day and flossing daily, quality oral health requires undergoing regular exams by Dr. Isaac, and twice annual cleanings from our team of gentle dental hygienists.
+In addition to brushing twice a day and flossing daily, quality oral health requires undergoing regular exams by Dr. Isaac, and twice-annual cleanings from our team of gentle dental hygienists.